pppppass/NumAlg/Readme.md

 ## Organization

 There are several sub folders in this repository:
-1. `WxxExercise`: Written exercise for week `xx`.
+1. `ptmpls`: Personal TeX / LaTeX templates.
-2. `ptmpls`: Personal TeX / LaTeX templates.
+2. `WxxExercise`: Written exercise for week `xx`.

 ## Environment

-All the numerical results are carried out on a specific environment.
+All the numerical results are produced in a specific environment.
 The hardware configuration can be found in `hardware.txt`.
 An Anaconda environment is also set up according to `environment.yml`.

 ## Usage